-That so many of these movie stars look so much alike makes one wonder if the standard for feminine beauty has changed much over the years.
+That so many of these movie stars look so much alike makes one wonder if the standard for feminine beauty has really changed much over the years.
 Take, for instance, Devi, the archetypal representation of all Hindu goddesses.
-Also known as Prakriti or Maya, she complements the male aspect of the divine; a depth psychologist can’t help but think of the anima and animus.
+Also known as Prakriti or Maya, she complements the male aspect of the divine.
+A depth psychologist can’t help but think of the anima and animus.

 Surprisingly, the goddess figure is an aspect of the Mother Archetype.
-It seems, at first blush, a ludicrous idea to connect the movie stars of the YouTube video, or the image of Devi, with mothers.
-But any mother whose five-year-old son has just proposed marriage to her knows: Mom is a goddess.
+It seems, at first blush, a ludicrous idea to connect the movie stars of the Buzzfeed video or the 100 most beautiful actresses–or even Devi–with mothers, but any mother whose five-year-old son has just proposed marriage to her knows that Mom is a goddess.

 Of course, every force has an equal and opposite force, and mothers are no exception.
 For every good mother and healing pot of chicken noodle soup, there is an evil mother–such as Kali, who devours her young.
-I’ll write more about evil stepmothers, witches, and mothers who eat their young another time, because they are just as compelling and interesting as the wonderful, Norman Rockwell type mothers we cherish in our hearts (whether our personal mothers fit that bill or not).
+Evil stepmothers, witches, and mothers who eat their young are just as compelling and interesting as the wonderful, Norman Rockwell-esque mothers we cherish in our hearts.

 One of Jung’s most interesting ideas about the Mother Archetype was that the personal mother had far less power over her children than did the archetypes projected upon her by the children.
-In other words, the effects of one’s mother can be divided into actual effects produced by the mother through her character, attitudes, and actions, and those effects produced by the child(ren) and projected onto the mother as if they were real.
+In other words, the effects of one’s mother can be divided into effects produced by the actual mother through her character, attitudes, and actions, and those effects produced by the child(ren) and projected onto the mother as if they were real.
 The culture in which children are raised also influences the ideas of mother and child to form ideas about what mothers ought to be.
-This is plausible and theoretically balanced, since everyone in the relationship gets to share some responsibility for the effects of the relationship.
-Jung quite reasonably looked for to the parents for causes of pathology in children, and afterward to the child’s own temperament and ability (or failure) to adjust to the circumstances of of family life.
+This is plausible and theoretically balanced, since everyone in the relationship shares some responsibility for the effects of and perceptions about the relationship.
+Jung quite reasonably looked first to the parents for causes of pathology in children, and afterward to the child’s own temperament and ability (or failure) to adjust to the circumstances of of family life.

 The importance of the goddess and the divine Mother Archetype cannot be over-emphasized.
-I think that Jung himself wrote quite beautifully about the positive aspects of the idea of Mother-love:
+I think that Jung himself wrote quite beautifully about the positive aspects Mother-love:

 . . . the mother-love which is one of the most moving and unforgettable memories of our lives, the mysterious root of all growth and change; the love that means homecoming, shelter, and the long silence from which everything begins and in which everything ends.
 Intimately known and yet strange like Nature, lovingly tender and yet cruel like fate, joyous and untiring giver of life–mater dolorosa and mute implacable portal that closes upon the dead.C.
 G. Jung, Archetypes of the Unconscious, para.
 92.